anttijuu/O3-chat-client/README.md

 ## Preparing the client

-Since we are using a self signed certificate, you need to get the server's certificate to the client to allow it to use non-secure certificates.
+Since we are using a self signed certificate, you need to get the server's certificate to the client to allow it to use non secure certificates.
 Make sure the server has already been configured to use a self signed certificate you created, following the Exercise 3 instructions.
 Then:

 1. Run the server